 If it is measured it is improved.
 You are looking for activity based numbers that you are going to review on a regular basis.

-Using the three year picture of your vision you decide on the one year plan.
+Using the 3-Year Picture of your vision you decide on the 1-Year Plan.
 You have to have a budget in place to support your plan.

 Start with the leadership team and then work it down to every employee.
 What are your revenue and profit goals?
 What are the measurables?
 Which are the three to seven most important priorities that need to be accomplished within this year to reach your three year picture?
 These are your goals.